xn0kkx/xn0kkx/README.md

   <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a>
 </p>

-I'm a 23-year-old Brazilian pentester, ethical hacker, and entrepreneur in cybersecurity.
+I'm a 23-year-old Brazilian pentester, ethical hacker, and entrepreneur, passionate about advancing cybersecurity solutions.
 I'm a member of IDCiber, one of the largest cyber defense institutes in Latin America.

 I love building pentesting tools using C, C++, Python, and Shell Script.
 I also have experience with HTML, CSS, JavaScript, and PHP, working with VueJS and Laravel.
 Additionally, I'm skilled in Cloud (AWS and Azure) and a Linux expert.